Ellen Schneider | Director of Active Voice Lab and Founder of Active Voice

 Ellen Schneider has been a leader in social justice media strategies for over 20 years.
 In 2001, with support from MacArthur and Ford Foundations, she founded Active Voice, one of the first teams to leverage story-based media to put human faces on complex social and policy issues.
 Ellen was formerly the executive producer of P.O.V., PBS’ original series of independent non-fiction film, where she expanded P.O.V.’s parent company American Documentary into production, (Right Here, Right Now, a pilot for one of PBS’ first reality series) and strategic community engagement (High Impact Television® and the Television Race Initiative).
 She speaks widely about the role of media in public life, from Harvard’s Neiman Foundation to Cambridge University; from the Council on Foundations to Netroots Nation; from Sundance Film Festival to the National Endowment for the Arts.
 She has worked closely with media-savvy pioneers like Atlantic Philanthropies, MacArthur Foundation, Ford Foundation, and Participant Media.

 Born in Hollywood & raised in Burbank, California to an anthropologist mother and photographer father, Maya has always had a critical eye for cinema.
 Now based in Oakland, Maya graduated in May 2016 with a BFA in Cinema from San Francisco State University’s School of Cinema at the top of her class.
-She has produced several short films & spearheaded two successful campaigns for documentaries Finding the Gold Within by Karina Epperlein & Regarding Susan Sontag by Nancy Kates.
-Her blog series titled “Inclusive Hollywood” sheds light on the lack of diversity in the Hollywood mainstream, an issue she is committed to turn on its head.
+In college she produced several short films & spearheaded the impact campaigns for documentaries Finding the Gold Within by Karina Epperlein & Regarding Susan Sontag by Nancy Kates.
+Since then, she has been the Coordinator of Active Voice Lab and social media manager for Backpack Full of Cash.
+She currently works as a freelance production coordinator.

 Rebecca Hsu | Consultant, Active Voice Lab